ChakirALIEdu/head-md-soft-robots/head-md-soft-robots/process/Week 4/robots/Digest charger.md

 Near outlets and plugs.

 ## For who is it?
 Those that are plagued with battery anxiety or dependency benefit most from it.
+Teenagers mostly.

 ## How does it work?
 The malleable surface of the Digest Charger swallows the machine and uses wireless charging systems to charge the battery of those appliances or wearable.